 Parents may also visit this web site to view weather related closings or changes in hours of service.
 To view the Campagna Kids Emergency Closing Policy, you may click here.

 For more information, contact Sofia Hayes, Registrar, at (703) 549-0111 x118 or email@example.com.

 Wright to Read

-Frank and Betty Wright created Wright to Read in 1979 to "give the gift of literacy" to Alexandria's children.
+Frank and Betty Wright created Wright to Read (WTR) in 1979 to "give the gift of literacy" to Alexandria's children.
 Wright to Read recruits, trains, and supports volunteer tutors and mentors who work with elementary school students on reading.
 Volunteer tutors are matched with Alexandria City Public School students who are identified by their teachers as needing help with reading.
 Our Tutor/Mentor volunteers work with students in the public libraries, primarily.